Engee documentation

 y::Float64 = 3.14

-This allows Julia to perform precise optimisation and avoid unnecessary type conversions at runtime.
-We recommend that you familiarise yourself with the main Julia types in the following table:
+This allows Julia to perform precise optimizations and avoid unnecessary type conversions during code execution.
+We recommend that you familiarize yourself with the main types of Julia in the following table:

 Type (English) Type (Russian) Example